alphasolutionsrepo/pipeline.debug/README.md

 Installation can happen by cloning this repository and building.
 After build run "copy release.bat" and the files will be added to a release folder and is ready to be copied to the server.
-Alternately you can add it to your project from the Nuget feed: https://www.myget.org/F/pipelinedebug/api/v2 I will add it as a module to the Sitecore Marketplace and Nuget soon as well.
+Alternately you can add it to your project from the Nuget feed: https://www.myget.org/F/pipelinedebug/api/v2 Lastly you can find it as a Sitecore package on the Sitecore marketplace https://marketplace.sitecore.net/Modules/P/pipelinedebug.aspx

 After installation, simply go to [scheme]://[host]/sitecore/admin/pipelinedebug.html and you can start setting up your debugging session.
 It requires the user to be a Sitecore Administrator, it will prompt you to login if you are not (In Sitecore 9+, just accessing /sitecore/admin/* requires admin login).